Is Your Relationship Struggling? Take the Free Mini Assessment

-Over the past 6–12 months, without a major life event do you feel that:
+Over the past 6 to 12 months, do you feel that:

-1. When you argue, you are often left feeling extremely hurt or enraged.
+1. When you argue, you are often left feeling deeply hurt or enraged.

 2. Your relationship feels stuck, week after week.